Last updated:

 Individuals with panniculitis-associated AGL generally have a less severe form of the disorder.
 Panniculitis is inflammation of subcutaneous fat.
 Individuals with panniculitis-associated AGL may have less severe fat loss and metabolic complications.
 Fat loss in panniculitis-associated AGL may be localized to a specific part of the body.
 Lipodystrophy in panniculitis-associated AGL is preceded by the development of painful subcutaneous nodules or lesions consisting of small spots or bumps (maculopapular lesions).

-Approximately, one fourth of individuals with APL eventually develop a kidney disorder known as membranoproliferative glomerulonephritis, which is characterized by inflammation and degeneration of the tiny clusters of blood vessels (capillaries) in the special structures called renal glomeruli that filter the blood as it passes through the kidneys.
-Glomerulonephritis results in an impaired ability to remove waste and fluid products from the body, which then build up in the blood stream.
-Kidney problems can develop including blood in the urine, dark urine, decreased urine output, and swelling of various parts of the body.
+Approximately 8% of individuals with APL eventually develop a kidney disorder known as membranoproliferative glomerulonephritis, which is characterized by inflammation and degeneration of the tiny clusters of blood vessels (capillaries) in the special structures called renal glomeruli that filter the blood as it passes through the kidneys.
+Glomerulonephritis results in an impaired ability to remove waste and fluid products from the body which then build up in the blood stream.
+Kidney problems can develop including blood in the urine, dark urine, decreased urine output and swelling of various parts of the body.
 Potentially, kidney disease can progress so that the kidneys fail to function adequately (renal failure or insufficiency).
 Membranoproliferative glomerulonephritis specifically refers to when the condition is caused by an abnormal immune system response.

-APL is often associated with autoimmune disorders including lupus, dermatomyositis, Celiac disease, pernicious anemia, and vasculitis.
-Abnormal enlargement of liver (hepatomegaly) has been reported in some cases.
+Fifteen percent of patients with APL have associated autoimmune disorders including lupus, dermatomyositis, Celiac disease, pernicious anemia and vasculitis.
+Abnormal enlargement of liver (hepatomegaly) has been reported in some people.

 This form of lipodystrophy occurs in individuals with human immunodeficiency virus (HIV) after receiving antiretroviral therapy known as HIV-1 protease inhibitor-containing HAART.
 The development of lipodystrophy is related to the intensity and duration of treatment.
-In many individuals, protease inhibitors and nucleoside reverse transcriptase inhibitors are implicated in the development of lipodystrophy.
-In most cases, LD-HIV develops in individuals who have received this therapy for 2 years or more.
+In many people, protease inhibitors and nucleoside reverse transcriptase inhibitors are implicated in the development of lipodystrophy.
+In most people, LD-HIV develops in individuals who have received this therapy for two years or more.

-In most cases, affected individuals gradually lose subcutaneous fat from the arms, legs and face.
-Some individuals may develop excess fat in the face, neck, upper back and waist.
-This can cause a double chin, a hump on the upper back, and expand the circumference of the waist.
+Most people gradually lose subcutaneous fat from the arms, legs and face.
+Some people may develop excess fat in the face, neck, upper back and waist.
+This can cause a double chin, a hump on the upper back and expand the circumference of the waist.
 Fat loss gets progressively worse with ongoing HAART therapy and does not reverse when the therapy is discontinued.
-Many individuals may also develop hypertriglyceridemia.
-Diabetes may also occur, but is rare.
-Individuals may be at an increased risk of developing coronary heart disease.
+Many people also develop hypertriglyceridemia.
+Diabetes may also occur but is rare.
+These patients may be at an increased risk of developing coronary heart disease.

 Acquired lipodystrophies can be caused by medications, autoimmune reactions or other unknown mechanisms.
 Acquired lipodystrophies do not have a direct genetic basis.
 Some researchers have speculated that individuals may have a genetic predisposition to developing certain forms of acquired lipodystrophy, however, this remains unproven and controversial.
 Most likely, several different underlying mechanisms are involved in the development of acquired lipodystrophies.

-Both AGL and APL may be associated with complement proteins, which are specialized proteins found in the blood that help fight off infection and disease.
-These proteins are also believed to be involved in the metabolic functions associated with body fat (adipose tissue).
-In affected individuals, these proteins may render fat cells susceptible to improper destruction by the immune system.
+Both AGL and APL may be associated with abnormal levels complement proteins in blood, which are specialized proteins that help fight off infection and disease.
+These proteins are also thought to be involved in the metabolic functions associated with body fat (adipose tissue).
+These proteins may render fat cells susceptible to improper destruction by the immune system.

 The exact reason why therapy with protease inhibitors and reverse transcriptase inhibitors (nucleoside analogues) in individuals with HIV causes lipodystrophy is not fully understood.